Plain-English guides to searching the Bona Vacantia list, understanding who can claim an unclaimed estate, and gathering the evidence you need.

 Read guide →

-A step-by-step guide to ordering birth, marriage, and death certificates from the General Register Office (GRO) in England and Wales — what you need, how much it costs, and what to do when records are hard to find.
+Order birth, marriage and death certificates from the General Register Office (GRO) from £11, delivered in around 4 working days — plus steps, costs, and what to do when records aren't online.

 Read guide →